openSUSE/news-o-o/_posts/2010-07-08-the-devil-is-in-the-details.markdown

 layout: post
 link: https://news.opensuse.org/2010/07/08/the-devil-is-in-the-details/
 slug: the-devil-is-in-the-details
-title: The devil is in the details â€“ What changes on monday for the wiki oldtimers?
+title: The devil is in the details – What changes on monday for the wiki oldtimers?
 wordpress_id: 3693
 categories:
 - Wiki